activitypods/activitypods/README.md

 - [The documentation website](./docs)
 - [Integration tests](./tests/)

-Click on the above links for more informations.
+Click on the above links for more information.

 ## Cleaning up